Safeguarding in faith-based organisations during the COVID-19 crisis

 - Make victims aware that any order to stay at home does not apply to those escaping danger or harm, and this includes domestic abuse and violence.

 For further information on this topic, see SCIE’s COVID-19 domestic violence and abuse quick guide.

 Safe online activities

-Faith-based organisations face restrictions in running face-to-face services, and need to engage with their communities in virtual and socially-distanced ways, as well as face-to-face.
+Faith-based organisations face restrictions in running face-to-face services (except for private worship), and need to engage with their communities in virtual and socially-distanced ways, as well as face-to-face.
 It is important to remain aware of the challenges of doing so in a safe way are significant and often a new challenge for people.
 However, protections should be put in place that continue to safeguard people from the risk of abuse and grooming.
 This includes considering the protection of data and sharing personal information.